zdenham/eth-nyc-lens-mono/readme.md

 npx hardhat setup --network localhost
 ```

-3. For local development import the hardhat network private keys into your metamask and add the hardhat network to your metamask
+3. For local development import the hardhat network private keys into your metamask and add the hardhat network to your metamask.
+NOTE: the tester keys can be found in `test-wallets.ts`